 The Coastal Aesthetic: A Technical Guide to Blue Stucco

-In Southern California, blue stucco evokes the coastal charm of Newport Beach cottages or the sophisticated slate tones of modern urban design.
-It is a bold departure from the standard "California Beige."
+In Southern California, blue stucco evokes coastal charm or the sophisticated slate tones of modern urban design.
+It is a bold departure from standard earth tones.

 However, blue is chemically one of the most difficult colors to execute in masonry.
-The pigments required to create blue (Cobalt or Phthalocyanine) react differently to UV light and alkalinity than earth tones.
-This guide navigates the risks and rewards of choosing a blue exterior.
+The pigments required to create blue (such as Cobalt or Phthalocyanine) react differently to UV light and alkalinity than standard iron oxides.
+This guide navigates the material requirements for choosing a blue exterior.

 Free Assessment